Meet the Board

 - Authorizing personnel actions, including the appointment of professional educators,

 - Cooperating with school and community stakeholders to develop a budget consistent with educational needs and community resources.

 - Representing the views of the community in educational matters.

 - Communicating educational programs and needs to the community.

 Meetings are held in the Beverly Hern Memorial Library located at the Connell Building located at 40 Spring Street, Livonia NY.
 Please use the Spring Street entrance.

-The Board of Education typically meets on the 2nd and 4th Mondays at 7:00 p.m. unless otherwise noted.
+The Board of Education typically meets once a month on Mondays at 6:00 p.m. for SY2019-20 unless otherwise noted.
 Meeting dates and times for the school year are posted on the district calendar.